-This approach enables students to reflect and critically analyse the subject and empowers them to question the ordinary and explore innovative solutions to real-life problems.
+This approach enables students to have more reflection and critical analysis on the subject and empowers them to question the ordinary and explore innovative solutions to real-life problems.

 In this emerging world, it is imperative to enable students to learn in an effective way - not only in a classroom setting, but in any space.
 Learning changes us: it changes the way we think and act, and shapes our future.
 We cannot think of learning and teaching as a product, but rather as a process that must be celebrated.
 Dr. Suleman Shahid Director, LUMS Learning Institute Experiencing LUMS Without Borders